-Recommended high school preparation for a computer information systems major is two units of algebra.
+Recommended high school preparation for a computer science concentration is two units of algebra and one unit of advanced mathematics (trigonometry, geometry, or precalculus).
 Opportunities are available to make up this deficiency.
-In this case, time required to complete a computer information systems degree could be expected to increase.
+In this case, time required to complete a computer science concentration could be expected to increase.

-COMPUTER INFORMATION SYSTEMS MAJOR Recommended Course Sequence
+COMPUTER SCIENCE CONCENTRATION Recommended Course Sequence